ansible/ansible-documentation/docs/docsite/rst/community/other_tools_and_programs.rst

 The Ansible community uses a range of tools for working with the Ansible project.
 This is a list of some of the most popular of these tools.

-If you know of any other tools that should be added, this list can be updated by clicking "Edit on GitHub" on the top right of this page.
+If you know of any other tools that should be added, open a PR against the `Awesome Ansible repository<https://github.com/ansible-community/awesome-ansible>`_.

 Popular editors
 ===============